ddoyen/maths-pl-bank/doc/template_tags.md

 from sympy.plotting import plot
 ~~~~

 Unlike the other template tags, the template tags for plots are automaticaly generated from sympy plots.
-They are not designed to return some user input, only to display a plot.
+They are not designed to return  user input, only to display a plot.
 For instance, assume the `before`tag of `exercise.pl` looks like this:
 ~~~~
 before==
 from sympy.plotting import plot